 Actually, Tauto was originally served with lontong (rice cakes), not rice.
 However, over time, Tauto bent itself to follow the taste buds of Indonesians, and rice becomes an option.
 “Usually lontong will still be served on the table,” said the locals.

 He was right.
 In addition to fries and various types of crackers, a plate of lontong is ready on the table.

 “If you want to have tauto, have one in a traditional stall, not in a restaurant!” said my Pekalongan friend.
 One of his favorite Tauto stalls is located just outside the city, in Kedungwuni Ambokembang Village.
 “The atmosphere and the taste make you miss it!” he added.

-Sweet, savory, and slightly spicy flavor from Tauto soup melt perfectly in your moth.
+Sweet, savory, and slightly spicy flavor from Tauto soup melts perfectly in your mouth.
 The crispy tempeh chips are dipped in the thick reddish-brown soup.
 The taste of tauco gives such a fresh sensation to it.
 It could be this unique taste that makes a lot of people crave this Pekalongan culinary wonder.

 Tauto is not only rich in taste, but also rich in history.
 It can’t be denied that local culinary always hides a clue to the history of an area.
 Say, for instance, Tauto that merges the cultural diversity of Pekalongan into a delicious bowl of spicy soup.